notiz-dev/notiz/content/blog/angular-nest-openapi-codegen.md

 </div>

-This will start your Angular and NestJS app together in serve mode.
+This will start both your Angular and NestJS app in serve mode.

 <div shortcode="code" tabs="BASH">